 Your code base is growing, and with that your technical debt.
 The longer you wait, the more code that needs to be rewritten.

-TiCS does not only point out the issues with code quality, it also educates the developers in writing better code.
+TiCS does not only point out the code quality issues, but it also educates your developers in writing better code.
 It takes time and effort to improve the development skills of your developers.

 The maximum length of a line is just one rule to increase readability, and not the most important one as well.
 At TIOBE we have 2 means to have a workable solution: